Strategy for the department of the built environment 2014-2020

 One important precondition to realise our ambitions is balancing our academic education and scientific research.
 We actively involve students in our research projects and will carry out more fundamental research.

 Partnerships are central to this both outside and within the TU/e.
 We will work across the boundaries of the traditional organisation in which we strive for multidisciplinary partnerships.
-We focus on socially relevant topics within the built environment here which respond to the global challenges of Energy, Health and Smart Mobility.
+We focus on socially relevant themes within the built environment here which respond to the global challenges of Energy, Health and Smart Mobility.
 The built environment is pivotal in this as these global challenges occur in this.

-We have chosen three overarching topics:
+We have chosen three overarching themes:

 1. Quality of life